ucf-research/vera-package/README.md

 The VERA (Virtual Experience Research Accelerator) Unity package is a comprehensive plugin that enables researchers to build, deploy, and manage virtual reality experiments through direct integration with the VERA web interface.

-This plugin is meant to be used alongside the VERA web portal, which can be found at **[https://sreal.ucf.edu/vera-portal](https://sreal.ucf.edu/vera-portal)**.
+***NOTE: THIS PACKAGE IS CURRENTLY UNDER DEVELOPMENT***.
+This is a pre-release build, meant only to be used by in-house test users.

+## Contacting Us and Getting Involved

+If you would like to contact us, get involved, or see some more information about VERA, see the VERA homepage: https://vera.research.ucf.edu/

 ## Overview